Dre Campbell Farm

 These are more than a handful of plants that can help repel those pesky flies from buzzing around your home.

-Place a few potted plants around doorways or near open windows, and you’ll be enjoying your backyard BBQ or porch hangouts in peace.
+Place a few potted plants around doorways or near open windows, and you may very well enjoy your backyard BBQ or porch hangouts in peace.
 A little gardening goes a long way when it comes to outsmarting those annoying flies.

 Picture via commons.wikimedia.org